Cotton Bowl 2018: Schedule, Top Storylines to Follow in Clemson vs. Notre Dame

 The first of the two College Football Playoff semifinals features the lone meeting between unbeaten teams during bowl season.

-Of course, if Clemson or Notre Dame faces Alabama in the National Championship, a second matchup of undefeated programs would occur, but for now, the Cotton Bowl on December 29 is the only scheduled meeting between zero-loss teams.
+Of course, if Clemson or Notre Dame faces Alabama in the National Championship a second matchup of undefeated programs would occur, but for now the Cotton Bowl on December 29 is the only scheduled meeting between zero-loss teams.

 The Tigers and Fighting Irish took similar paths to the Cotton Bowl, as they both boast strong running backs, ferocious defenses and experienced a change at quarterback in the middle of the regular season.

 Although Clemson is favored to win the game that kicks off at 4 p.m.
-ET, Notre Dame has an opportunity to challenge Dabo Swinney's Tigers if it stays true to the things its done well all season.
+ET, Notre Dame has an opportunity to challenge Dabo Swinney's Tigers if it stays true to the things it has done well all season.

 As for the Tigers, they carry plenty of playoff experience into the Cotton Bowl, but there's one important area on the field where they can't bank on past contests.